 You can usually take care of most very/small abscesses at home.
 Of special note, abscesses in the hand are more serious than they might appear.
 Due to the intricate structure and the overriding importance of the hand, any hand infection must be treated promptly and competently.
 Get to the doctor friends!

 Warm compresses may promote the drainage and healing of abscesses.
 If an abscess is directly beneath the skin, it will be slowly working its way through the skin as it is more rapidly working its way elsewhere.
 Since chemicals work faster at higher temperatures, applications of hot compresses to the skin over the abscess will hasten the digestion of the skin and eventually result in its breaking down, releasing the pus spontaneously.
-This treatment is best reserved for smaller abscesses in relatively less dangerous areas of the body—limbs, trunk, back of the neck.
+This treatment should ONLY be reserved for smaller, PEA SIZED abscesses in relatively less dangerous areas of the body—limbs, trunk, back of the neck.
 It is also useful for all superficial abscesses in their very early stages.
 It will “ripen” them.
 Gently soak it in warm water, or apply a clean, warm, moist washcloth for 20 minutes several times per day.
 Similar strategies include covering the abscess with a clean, dry cloth and gently applying a heating pad or hot water bottle for 20 minutes several times per day.
 After each use, washcloths or cloths should be disposed of or washed in very hot water and dried at a high temperature (it is infectious remember -to you and others).

 Washing and covering the area with a sterile bandage also may promote drainage and healing and help prevent the infection from spreading.
 Over-the-counter medications such as acetaminophen or ibuprofen can help relieve the pain of an inflamed abscess.